Getting behind the wheel of a motorhome or RV isn’t just a young person’s game. Driving a Motorhome after 70 or 80 is becoming more common to see.

 It can sometimes require physical strength and a bit of agility to do so, which both decline with age.

 Even walking over uneven roads or pathways becomes more difficult.
 But still do what you can to stay fit and flexible.
 Believe us, it all helps; the completely sedentary senior is the one who runs into mobility issues later.

 Read Also: How Long Do Travel Trailers Last?

 Plan for Shorter Distances

-To manage the declining energy and strength that comes with age, spending fewer hours on the road when driving to the next destination.
+To manage the declining energy and strength that comes with age, spend fewer hours on the road when driving to the next destination.

-Plan to stay overnight at a park up, Walmart, or to RV campground roughly halfway to the destination.
+Plan to stay overnight at a park up, Walmart, or at an RV campground roughly halfway to the destination.